jmespadero/pyDelaunay2D/README.md

 try [scipy.spatial.Delaunay](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.Delaunay.html)
 instead.

-## Is it considered well-optimized?
+## Is it fast?

-No. The code has been written to stay clear, easy to read by novices, instead of highly-optimized.
+No. This code has been written to stay clear, easy to read by novices, instead of highly-optimized.
 There is a section in ```addPoint()``` that performs specially bad: